GiamPy5/terraform-aws-directus/README.md

 ```

 For further information on a complete example (including all dependencies, such as database inputs) check [here](https://github.com/GiamPy5/terraform-aws-directus/tree/main/examples).

+## Features

+- Easy deployment of Directus on AWS Fargate ECS
+- Automatic scaling and load balancing
+- Highly available and fault-tolerant architecture
+- Customizable configuration options
+- S3 integration for static assets

+## To-Be-Done

+- Implement Redis to allow multi-container deployment (currently only one is supported) (https://docs.directus.io/self-hosted/config-options.html#redis)
+- Implement Amazon Cognito authentication
+- HTTPS support

+## Prerequisites

+Before using this module, make sure you have the following prerequisites:

+- AWS account
+- Terraform installed
+- Basic knowledge of AWS services and Terraform

 <!-- BEGIN_TF_DOCS -->
 ## Requirements